Azure/azure-sdk-for-python/sdk/ai/azure-ai-inference/README.md

 <!-- END SNIPPET -->

-The printed result of course depends on the model, but you should see something like this:
+The length of the embedding vector depends on the model, but you should see something like this:

 ```txt
 data[0]: length=1024, [0.0013399124, -0.01576233, ..., 0.007843018, 0.000238657]